sous-chefs/aws/README.md

 end
 ```

-Actions:

-- `create`: Creates the user.
-No effect if the user already exists.
-- `delete`: Gracefully deletes the user (detaches from all attached entities, and deletes the user).

-The IAM user takes the name of the resource.
-A `path` can be specified as well.
-For more information about paths, see [IAM Identifiers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) in the Using IAM guide.

-## aws_iam_group
+### aws_iam_group

 Use this resource to manage IAM groups.
 The group takes the name of the resource.

+#### Actions:

+- `create`: Creates the group, and updates members and attached policies if the group already exists.
+- `delete`: Gracefully deletes the group (detaches from all attached entities, and deletes the group).

+#### Properties:

+- `path`: A path can be supplied for the group.
+For information on paths, see [IAM Identifiers](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) in the Using IAM guide.
+- `members`: An array of IAM users that are a member of this group.
+- `remove_members`: Set to `false` to ensure that members are not removed from the group when they are not present in the defined resource.
+Default: `true`
+- `policy_members`: An array of ARNs of IAM managed policies to attach to this resource.
+Accepts both user-defined and AWS-defined policy ARNs.
+- `remove_policy_members`: Set to `false` to ensure that policies are not detached from the group when they are not present in the defined resource.
+Default: `true`

+#### Example:

 ```ruby
 aws_iam_group 'example-group' do